HosseinSedghian/SQL-Practice-Problems/README.md

 ## Contributing

-Feel free to contribute by adding more solutions, improving existing ones, or providing feedback!
+Contributions are welcome!
+Feel free to add more solutions, improve existing ones, or provide feedback.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).